programistka/personal-website/content/blog/save-time-with-sass/index.md

 sudo gem install Sass
 ```

-Read more about installing Sass on the Sass [website](http://sass-lang.com/guide).
+Read more about installing Sass on the Sass <Link to="http://sass-lang.com/guide">website</Link>.

 There are many tools used to help compile your Sass into CSS in your projects.
 For example, Node.js works well with build tools such as Grunt and Gulp, which have ways to compile your Sass files.
 Using Grunt or Gulp allows you to specify which files to watch for changes, allowing your Sass files to be automatically compiled to CSS every time you modify and save a Sass file.